eficode/robotframework-oxygen/readme.md

 ```
 cd oxygen-core
 ```
 Oxygen requires a set of dependencies to be installed.
-List of dependencies are liste in the [requirements](https://git.dev.eficode.io/projects/OX/repos/oxygen-core/browse/requirements.txt) file.
+Dependencies are listed in the [requirements](https://git.dev.eficode.io/projects/OX/repos/oxygen-core/browse/requirements.txt) file.

 Install the dependencies for Oxygen from the command line.